• Improve this Doc

 eval-step-msecs

-Evaluation time between algorithm steps (time between checking the traffic against threshold or matching the next evaluation item).
+The evaluation time between algorithm steps (time between checking the traffic against the threshold or matching the next evaluation item).
 Evaluation time is configured in milliseconds.

 Syntax